palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 The sequence IDs are encoded as a ``STRING``.
 The column IDs are ``VAR_LONG`` encoded.

-A consequence of this in Cassandra KVS is that all entries for a single coordination sequence will be stored in the same replication group.
+A consequence of this in Cassandra KVS is that all entries for a single coordination sequence are stored in the same row (partition key), and thus will be stored in the same replication group.
 However, this is expected to be acceptable as we don't range scan this table, and the number of values to be written is small.

 #### Determining Transaction Schema Versions